SwiftERM Hyper-personalisation for ecommerce email marketing

 CLV is always the NPV (net present value) of the sum of all future revenues from a customer, minus all costs associated with that customer.

-In practice, this can be hard to achieve due to the requirement for up to date discount rates.
+In practice, this can be hard to achieve due to the requirement for up-to-date discount rates.
 There are numerous ways to calculate a predictive CLV that vary wildly in complexity and accuracy however we will focus on a couple of examples here.
 Simple and Detailed.

 Simple